What is a Customer Data Platform (CDP) and how does it enhance your marketing strategy?

 If you don’t have a CDP yet but your company already has customers, please keep reading.

-CDP or Customer Data Platform is a set of tools that facilitate the task of generating a customer segment for a specific campaign that marketing or business area wants to carry out.
+A CDP or Customer Data Platform is a set of tools that facilitate the task of generating a customer segment for a specific campaign that marketing or the business area wants to carry out.

-Whether it's a specific niche (a group of prospective buyers who meet certain characteristics or a loyalty campaign), your company's CDP should provide you with a list of emails (or phone numbers), which will have a high probability of clicking on the specific offer or campaign you're offering them.
+Whether it is a specific niche (a group of prospective buyers who meet certain characteristics or a loyalty campaign), your company’s CDP should provide you with a list of emails (or phone numbers), which will have a high probability of clicking on the offer or specific campaign you are offering them.

-If you were a customer, you could say: “I hope to receive a PERSONALIZED offer for ME, according to my purchasing profile, my personal characteristics (sex, age, type of work, where I live, etc.) that will naturally lead me to ACCEPT IT and eventually purchase a product or service”.
+If you were a customer, you might say: “I expect to receive a PERSONALIZED offer for ME, according to my purchase profile, my personal characteristics (gender, age, type of job, where I live, etc.) that naturally leads me to ACCEPT IT and eventually purchase a product or service.”

 An example.
-I am a 40-year-old adult who uses his credit card every Thursday to pay for dinner for two, the offer I expect from my bank/card issuer is something along these lines, for a THURSDAY, whether it's a new restaurant, special menu, or similar scenario.
+I am a 40-year-old adult who uses my credit card every Thursday to pay for a dinner for two; the offer I expect from my bank / card issuer is something along these lines, for a THURSDAY, whether a new restaurant, special menu, or similar plan.

-What I don't expect is an offer for another day of the week or for a restaurant 200 km from my home and unless it's for lunch.
+What I do not expect is an offer for another day of the week or for a restaurant 200 km from my home, and even less that it is for lunch.

 What is a CDP?